falcosecurity/plugins/docs/best-practices.md

 # Best Practices

-This page is summary of some best practices and guidelines that can be useful to developers that are getting started with the [plugin system of Falco](https://falco.org/docs/plugins/).
-The [Developers Guide](https://falco.org/docs/plugins/developers-guide/) is mostly focused on the technical aspects of plugin development, whereas here we provide some guidance on more high-level points that may occur during the design and implementation phases.
+This page summarizes some best practices and guidelines that can be useful to developers that are getting started with the [plugin system of Falco](https://falco.org/docs/plugins/).
+The [Developers Guide](https://falco.org/docs/plugins/developers-guide/) is mostly focused on the technical aspects of plugin development.
+In contrast, here we provide some guidance on more high-level points that may occur during the design and implementation phases.

 ## Configuration in Source Plugins